 Skip to content

-NIST Cybersecurity Framework (CSF) versus PCI-DSS
+Comparison between NIST Cybersecurity Framework (CSF) and PCI-DSS

 The NIST Cybersecurity Framework (CSF) and the Payment Card Industry Data Security Standard (PCI-DSS) are two important frameworks for protecting organizations from cyber threats.
 The NIST CSF is a risk-based framework that provides an organization with the ability to identify, assess, and manage their cyber risks.
 The PCI-DSS is a set of requirements and best practices for organizations that accept, process, store, and transmit credit card information.
 While both frameworks are designed to protect organizations from cyber threats, they have different objectives.
 The NIST CSF is designed to help organizations assess and manage their cyber risks while the PCI-DSS is designed to protect organizations from data breaches related to the processing of credit card information.